githubtraining/write-javascript-actions/responses/07_add-input-params.md

 **my-workflow.yml**
 ![workflow file example](https://i.imgur.com/d8iWVHa.png)

-And in our `main.js` file we would need to account for the inputs that are now a part of the Actions metadata.
+And in our `main.js` file we would need to account for the inputs that are now a part of the actions metadata.

 ![](https://i.imgur.com/IF7w5th.png)

 By using `getInput()` we can specify the string of any input parameter we have placed inside of the `action.yml` file.

-The `@actions/core` package brings a few more methods along with it to help us interact with the Actions platform.
-If writing Actions is something you plan to continue doing it's work reading the [documentation](https://github.com/actions/toolkit/tree/master/packages/core) about this package.
+The `@actions/core` package brings a few more methods along with it to help us interact with the GitHub Actions platform.
+If writing actions is something you plan to continue doing it's work reading the [documentation](https://github.com/actions/toolkit/tree/master/packages/core) about this package.

 ---